eth-cscs/abcpy/doc/source/user_customization.rst

 .. literalinclude:: ../../examples/extensions/models/gaussian_python/pmcabc_gaussian_model_simple.py
     :language: python
-    :lines: 10-24
+    :lines: 10-11
     :dedent: 4

-..
-UP TO HERE ..

-**Note 1.** We did not need to think about converting different types of inputs to tuples, as that is automatically done inside the constructor of :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object.
+Note that we do not need to think about converting different types of inputs to tuples, as that is automatically done inside the constructor of :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object.

-**Note 2.** We need to provide two additional parameters that is not required by the base class:

-**self.name**: (**necessary** for all probabilistic models) This is to provide the output of this probabilistic class with a name.
-This is due to the fact that in the journal the final values for the random variables should be saved together with their name.
-However, since Python does not allow for easy retrieval of names given by the user, the name needs to be saved manually.
-We provide a default value such that the user does not need to specify such a name in case he wants to use this probabilistic model as a hierarchical model, which will not have its end value saved in the journal.
+Now let us go through the required implementations of the abstract methods defined in :py:class:`abcpy.probabilisticmodels.ProbabilisticModel`.

 **self.get_output_dimension()**: (**necessary** only for the probabilistic models building relationships between random variables) It defines the dimension (length) an output of your probabilistic model assuming outputs are squeezed into a vector.
 Since a normal distribution will give one value per sample, its dimension is one.
 If we were to implement an n-dimensional multivariate normal distribution, the dimension would be n.